top of page

 - And more

-You do not become a Shugendo "priest" with ability to guide others simply by receiving tokudo.
-Rather, tokudo just serves as the gateway to deeper training including kegyo (intensive in-person ritual training conducted in a retreat environment), transmitting the core practices of our tradition.
+First, it should be noted that ordination in Shugendo is not the awarding of any status, teaching permission, or leadership role.
+You do not become a Shugendo "priest" with permission to guide others simply by receiving tokudo.
+Rather, tokudo is just the gateway to deeper training including kegyo (intensive in-person ritual training conducted in a retreat environment), transmitting the core practices of our tradition.

-Attending all three of the virtual learning lessons is one of the first requirements for potential tokudo candidates.
+As mentioned above: attending all three of the virtual learning lessons is one of the requirements for potential tokudo candidates.
 You will be given daily practice assignments based on these lessons, and subsequently tested on the content.
-During this time you should also plan to attend events with us as often as possible, and especially nyubu shugyo - mountain training - which is offered annually in North America and Europe.

 - Mountain training ritual.